confluentinc/cp-ansible/VARIABLES.md

 ### ksql_log_dir

-Only use to customize directory ksqlDB writes log files to.
+Set this variable to customize the directory that ksqlDB writes log files to.
 Default location is /var/log/confluent/ksql.
-NOTE- ksql.appender_log_path is deprecated
+NOTE- ksql.appender_log_path is deprecated.

 Default:  "{{ksql.appender_log_path}}"